jscottbranson/xrpl-validation-tracker/README.md

   * The requirements.txt is generated using `pip freeze` in Python 3.8
   * It is possible older package versions will also work

+At this time, all dependencies can be installed inside a Python3 virtual environment using:
+`pip install -r requirements.txt && git clone https://github.com/antIggl/xrpl-unl-manager.git && mv xrpl-unl-manager ./xrpl_validation_tracker/xrpl_unl_manager`

 Development is tested on Python 3.8.

 ## Running the Software
+1. Install dependencies
+2. Navigate to the xrpl_validation_tracker directory
-After installing dependencies, adjust the settings in `settings_aggregator.py`, `settings_db_writer.py`, and `settings_supplemental.py` then run `run_tracker.py` using the '-a', '-d', and/or 's' flags to specify which module(s) to run (there is not a flag to run `ws_client`, as it is a dependency for other modules).
+3. Adjust the settings in `settings_aggregator.py`, `settings_db_writer.py`, and `settings_supplemental.py`
+4. Run `python3 run_tracker.py` using the '-a', '-d', and/or 's' flags to specify which module(s) to run (there is not a flag to run `ws_client`, as it is a dependency for other modules).

 All three modules modules can be run on the same system and started simultaneously.
-Note that a Python bug with multiprocessing can inhibit clean shutdown via keyboard interrupt, and users are encouraged to check for orphaned processes if keyboard interrupt must be invoked multiple times.
+A Python multiprocessing bug can inhibit clean shutdown via keyboard interrupt, and users are encouraged to check for orphaned processes if keyboard interrupt must be invoked multiple times.

 ### Querying the database
 The database can be queried using standard sqlite3.